nikejusdoit/Xossip-bulk-image-downloader/README.md

 3. Multithreaded webpage parsing (Should not impact host)
 4. Create Summary and time for download at end of program
 5. Create Exe
+6. Create Logging capability
+7. Create commandline progress bars for each thread
+8. Add other image forums

 ## Known Bugs:
 1. First page gets downloaded again for each non existant page specified.